s3joholl/s3joholl.github.io/_pages/research.md

 -->

 ## Work in Progress
-<strong>Can education compensate for the "genetic lottery"?</strong> (with Hendrik Schmitz and Matthias Westphal)
+<strong>Can education compensate for the genetic risk of cognitive decline?</strong> (with Hendrik Schmitz and Matthias Westphal)

 <strong>Gene-environment interactions with essential heterogeneity</strong> (with Hendrik Schmitz and Matthias Westphal)